Shown from highest to lowest population and agricultural value.

 The Moon & Sun Fleet includes the following ship classes, in ascending order of size, weight, crew population and armaments:

-Weavers - Fairly small, very fast and agile ships that often works as light escorts for larger warships.
+Hemlocks - Fairly small, very fast and agile ships that often works as light escorts for larger warships.
 Largely comparably to Imperial schooners.

-Hemlocks - Fast medium-sized vessels that fight individually, works as heavy escorts, or form squadrons in combat.
+Nightshade - Fast medium-sized vessels that fight individually, works as heavy escorts, or form squadrons in combat.
 More or less equivalent to Imperial corvettes.

-Auroras - surprisingly agile capital ships serving as the flotilla leaders and the backbone of greater naval battles.
+Aconite - surprisingly agile capital ships serving as the flotilla leaders and the backbone of greater naval battles.
 Reasonably equivalent to imperial frigates, though a rare few are larger.

 Cultural Notes (Satyrs): Satyrs are a mystical and strange people to many outsiders; a race of bipedal hybrids, both genders have an upper body reminiscent of a human and the lower body of a goat, the males - called fauns - have a pair of large ram-like horns and are often covered in vibrantly coloured fur, while the females - called glaistigs - have a four-six smaller horns and more pale and subdued coloured fur.
 Satyrs grow all throughout their lives, and young adults are usually between a dwarf and a human in height, with the eldest ones can reach to become over two-and-a-half metres tall, excluding horns.